LiaScript/LiaScript/src/typescript/webcomponents/embed/README.md

 __Beautiful.AI:__ https://www.beautiful.ai/

 The AI presentation maker built for speed and polish.
-Beautiful.ai helps you create professional, client-ready decks in minutes.
-Try it free for 14 days.
+Beautiful.ai helps you create professional, client-ready slide decks in minutes.
+Try it free for 14 days - Make slides with the #1 AI slide generator on the market for teams and individuals.

 ![logo](https://cdn.prod.website-files.com/59deb588800ae30001ec19c9/679345319c7f2f3d2301228b_Open%20Graph_final.jpg)